ilyadubovis/PeopleSearch/README.md

 2. It performs fake data retrieval delay that can be adjusted by the setting "DataRetrievalDelay" in appsettings.json (currently is set to 3 sec).
 3. The service and client parts support all CRUD operations, though UI only calls read operation.

-* Please run Update-Database command in NPM to synchronize the DB (apply data migration)
+# Please run 'update-database' command in Package Manager Console to synchronize the DB (apply the data migration provided in the projrct).